24eme/ticket_champion/README.md

 run : npm install

-Creer un fichier de configuration avec ormconfig_example.json
+Create a config file using ormconfig_example.json

 choose your db username